Falmer Stadium at night, home of Brighton & Hove Albion FC

 What to Bring

 ⚠️ Important: Brighton operates standard Premier League security.
 Bags larger than A4 size (21cm x 30cm) are subject to restrictions.
 Prohibited items include large backpacks, umbrellas, professional cameras, selfie sticks, and alcohol.
-Recommended items: match ticket (mobile preferred), phone, wallet, layers for coastal weather (it can be windy on the Downs).
+Recommended items: match ticket (mobile preferred), phone, wallet, layers for coastal weather (it can be markedly windier on the Downs than at the seafront).
 Arrive 45-60 minutes before kickoff for smooth entry.

 Pre-Match (2-3 hours before)